Kinetic theory of non-thermal fixed points in a Bose gas: Universal dynamics in a Bose gas after a quench

 \subsection{Model and observables}

 In this paper we focus on the universal dynamics of a dilute, i.e., weakly interacting homogeneous Bose gas in $d=3$ spatial dimensions.
 In this subsection, we briefly summarize its field theoretical description and a few basic properties needed in the following.
-The model is defined by the Gross-Pitaevskii Hamiltonian for $N$ boson fields of mass $m$, with $O(N)\times U(1)$-symmetric interactions \footnote{The model is also $U(N)$ symmetric, as a spin-$N$ spinor gas without spin-dependent interactions.},
+The model is defined by the Gross-Pitaevskii Hamiltonian for $N$ boson fields of mass $m$, which is symmetric under U($N$) rotations of the field vector $(\Phi_a)$, $a=1,\dots,N$,